SiddarGu/Performance-of-FCs-in-the-UK/README.md

-### It seems that the $goal\:ratio$ is associated with the $win\:rate$: teams that appear in the first few rows in the former DataFrame also appear in the latter DataFrame.
-We hypothesize that the $goal\:ratio$ is associated with $win\:rate$.
-In the next step, we want to see the performance of each team in the top $5$ using matplotlib.
+### It seems that the goal ratio is associated with the win rate: teams that appear in the first few rows in the former DataFrame also appear in the latter DataFrame.
+We hypothesize that the goal ratio is associated with win rate.
+In the next step, we want to see the performance of each team in the top 5 using matplotlib.
 For each team, we calculate its winrate in each year respectively using the aforementioned formula.

 ```python